danfhernandez/danfhernandez.github.io/_posts/2020-4-26-3-Agile-Practices.md

 It's important to note there are LOADS of other practices that could be useful to your team.
 But it's important to start small and incrementally introduce change… and these three basic practices set you up to do just that!

-There are loads of resources on how to run Daily Standups and Restrospectives meetings properly, so I won't get into that.
+There are many resources on how to run Daily Standups and Restrospectives meetings properly, so I won't get into that.

 The goal is to ensure your team is communicating, there is a platform to suggest, make and track change, and that the flow of work and pain points are visible to the team and the stakeholders outside the team.
 More on the last one in my next post!